-The Mapping Specialist will initiate the mapping process by evaluating the source SNOMED CT concept employing the context-free assumption: SNOMED CT concepts to be mapped from the source domains will be presumed to "speak for themselves".
-The concept definition as asserted in the Fully Specified Name (FSN) and the concept's defining relationships (excluding qualifiers) will be presumed to encompass all information available for definition of the concept and interpreted as explained in the SNOMED CT Editorial Guide.
-This information alone will be employed by the Mapping Specialist in assessing the source meaning and researching target code(s) for the MAP.
+The Map Terminologist will initiate the mapping process by evaluating the source SNOMED CT concept employing a context-free assumption: SNOMED CT concepts mapped are presumed to "speak for themselves".
+The concept definition as asserted in the Fully Specified Name (FSN) and the concept's defining relationships are presumed to encompass all information available for definition of the concept and interpreted as explained in the SNOMED CT Editorial Guide.
+This information alone will be employed by the Map Terminologist in assessing the source meaning and researching target code(s) for the Map.

-If the meaning of the SNOMED CT concept is judged to be ambiguous by the Mapping Specialist, the concept will be managed as follows.
+If the meaning of the SNOMED CT concept is judged to be ambiguous by the Map Terminologist, the concept will be managed as follows.

 Definition of ambiguity

-- Discrepancy between the FSN and associated defining relationships; and
+- Discrepancy between the FSN and associated defining relationships.

-- Discordance between the SNOMED CT definition and the term synonyms.
+- Discordance between the SNOMED CT definition and the term descriptions/synonyms.

-Case #2 represents a confusing issue for the Mapping Specialist using only lexical tools to review SNOMED CT and ICD-10.
+Case #2 represents a confusing issue for the Map Terminologist using only lexical tools to review SNOMED CT and ICD-10.
 However, the SNOMED CT definition is not truly ambiguous, and the map for this concept will be completed as described herein.
-The SNOMED CT term which is the source of the confusion will be flagged by the Mapping Team in the editor's notes for editorial review with the expectation that the confusing term will be marked for demotion as a non-synonymous lexical tag.
+The SNOMED CT term which is the source of the confusion will be flagged by the Mapping Team in the notes for editorial review with the expectation that the confusing term will be marked for inactivation as a non-synonymous lexical tag.

 Examples of Case #2, Discrepancy in synonyms: